WordPress Home Fix

 - Navigate to your WordPress directory.

-- Look for the wp-config.php file, then right-click to edit.
+- Look for the wp-config.php file, then right-click and select Edit.
+Click the Edit button to continue.

 - Update (or add) the following lines to the code: